mjneary10/shaunagra-test/content/cards/baby/personalised-new-baby-card-boy-or-girl-cute-elephants-watercolor.md

 description = "This is one of our cutest personalised new baby cards, suitable for a boy or girl, with striking colors and cute elephants.
 You can choose from 4 designs at checkout."
 +++

+This is one of our cutest personalised new baby cards, suitable for a boy or girl, with striking colors and cute elephants.
+You can choose from 4 designs at checkout.